Read the accompanying guidelines carefully, then: submit/edit your abstract.

 Please Note: These are not lifetime achievement awards for outstanding teaching; instead, these awards are meant to honor USU educators for their development of innovative teaching method(s) or their innovative use of existing teaching method(s).

 Requirements and Procedures:

-1. Any USU faculty member may submit a brief abstract of approximately 500 words before, Monday, May 2 at 11:55 PM.
+1. Any USU faculty member may submit a brief abstract of approximately 500 words before, Monday, May 1 at 11:55 PM.
 Members of the Senate Education Committee are eligible to submit an abstract but will then be recused from the selection process.

 2. As you write your abstract, please keep in mind that the selection committee will be evaluating your innovation with these criteria in mind:

 4. During the Education Day program, the six finalists will give 10 minute presentations of their projects to all Education Day participants, followed by 5 minutes to field questions from the audience.
 The Judge's and Popular selection winners will receive an educational grant award of $2,500.